Canon 80D versus Canon 1D X Mark II

 The Canon EOS 80D and the Canon EOS-1D X Mark II are two digital cameras that were officially introduced in February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (80D) and a full frame sensor.
 The 80D has a resolution of 24 megapixel, whereas the 1DX Mark II provides 20 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon 80D and the Canon 1D X Mark II.
+An illustration of the physical size and weight of the Canon 80D and the Canon 1D X Mark II is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 80D – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 80D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D X Mark II is considerably larger (82 percent) than the Canon 80D.
 Moreover, the 1DX Mark II is substantially heavier (110 percent) than the 80D.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1DX Mark II) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (80D).
 You can find a comprehensive overview of suitable optics in the Canon EF Lens Catalog.